ciarauh/tfcb-homework02/CiaraHu_README.md

 Now, your turn:

 _Use parallel to convert all of the JPGs in this directory to PNG images._
+`ls *.jpg | parallel convert {} {.}.png`

 Big hint: There is a very similar sort of command in the "Compute intensive jobs and substitution" section of the `parallel` man page.
+    "EXAMPLE: Compute intensive jobs and substitution
+           If ImageMagick is installed this will generate a thumbnail of a jpg file: convert -geometry 120 foo.jpg thumb_foo.jpg
+          This will run with number-of-cpus jobs in parallel for all jpg files in a directory: ls *.jpg | parallel convert -geometry 120 {} thumb_{}
+        To do it recursively use find:
+          find . -name '*.jpg' | \
+            parallel convert -geometry 120 {} {}_thumb.jpg
+        Notice how the argument has to start with {} as {} will include path (e.g. running  convert -geometry 120 ./foo/bar.jpg thumb_./foo/bar.jpg would clearly be wrong).
+The command will generate files like ./foo/bar.jpg_thumb.jpg.
+       Use {.} to avoid the extra .jpg in the file name.
+This command will make files like ./foo/bar_thumb.jpg: find . -name '*.jpg' | \
+           parallel convert -geometry 120 {} {.}_thumb.jpg"

 Next: